nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ## Requirements

 The pyJSON Schema Loader and JSON Editor requires Python >= 3.10.
-A proper dependency list follows soon-ish.
+A proper dependency list is attached as `requirements.txt`.

 ### Virtual environment with Anaconda